Want to read this article later?

 Firm description and career prospects

-Boodle Hatfield is a highly successful medium-sized firm serving property, corporate and private clients.
+Boodle Hatfield is a highly successful private wealth and property law firm serving a full spectrum of commercial and private clients, both domestically and internationally from our offices in London and Oxford.
 The ethos of facilitating private capital activity and private businesses underpins the work of the whole firm.
-The interplay of the skills between four major areas - private client and tax, property, corporate and litigation - makes Boodle Hatfield particularly well placed to serve these individuals and businesses.
+The interplay of the skills between five major areas – private wealth, property, corporate, litigation and family – makes Boodle Hatfield particularly well placed to serve these individuals and businesses.

 LPC and GDL fees are paid for as well maintenance grants.